 2) Verse

-Ah, the verse.
+Ah, the song verse.
 Please allow me to wax poetic about the single most creative part of the song.
 Yes, it’s the verse – not the chorus – where most of the creativity lies.

 Why?